DudbridgeLab/avengeme/README.md

 # AVENGEME

 AVENGEME is a set of R functions for the analysis of the polygenic scoring method.
+This branch is a proposed extension to the basic methodology.

 ## Citation